CSI and forensics tape off car park near River Wyre in Thornton this morning

-CSI and forensics tape off Skipool Creek car park near River Wyre in Thornton
+CSI and forensics tape off Skippool Creek car park near River Wyre in Thornton

 A car park and footpath has been cordoned off by police next to the River Wyre in Thornton this morning (Friday, February 3).